 This year’s event was held in Sharm El-Sheikh, and sought to address five key issues: nature, food, water, industry decarbonization and climate adaptation.
 Unfortunately, many were disheartened by the outcomes, whilst others remained optimistic that progress, albeit slow, was made.
 Simon Stiell, the UN Climate Change Executive Secretary stated that overall “this outcome moves us forward”.
 The overarching success of the event was the closure of a decade-long debate regarding the creation of a ‘Loss and Damage Fund’.

 The aim of the fund is to offer aid to those marginalised by the unavoidable risks of climate change.
-Historically, 70% of global greenhouse gasses are produced by G20 countries, yet the impacts of climate change are devastatingly felt in developing nations that do not have the infrastructure or economic tools necessary.
+Historically, 70% of global greenhouse gases are produced by G20 countries, yet the impacts of climate change are devastatingly felt in developing nations that do not have the infrastructure or economic tools necessary.
 Many vulnerable countries desperately require multi-hazard early warning systems and further climate tracking infrastructure, in order to future proof for climate crises.
-These concerns have been addressed with the creation of a new loss and damage fun, that aims to generate greater financial support for developing countries to deal with the consequences of climate change.
+These concerns have been addressed with the creation of a new loss and damage fund, that aims to generate greater financial support for developing countries to deal with the consequences of climate change.
 However, the funding specifics and budget allocations are still on the negotiating table, despite the ending of COP27 several weeks ago.
 Although the creation of this fund is extremely positive, it seeks to tackle the ramifications of climate change, rather than the source.
 Previous COPs have been criticised for their inability to cement policy change to realise hard commitments globally to confront the source of climate change.

 With a record number of lobbyists (636, up 25% from last year), COP27 had a challenging geopolitical backdrop which contributed to the back-and-forth of the final summary document.
 The 10-page finalised summary was completed in the early hours of Sunday morning – much later than the official end time, and as a result without a perspective from all countries involved.
-The document reaffirmed a global commitment to limit global temperature rise to 1.5 degrees Celsius above pre-industrial levels in line with the Paris agreement drawn up in 2015.
+The document reaffirmed a global commitment to limit global temperature rise to 1.5 degrees Celsius above pre-industrial levels in line with the Paris Agreement drawn up in 2015.
 Moreover, it outlined further implementation plans to strengthen action on a national level within countries by cutting greenhouse gas emissions, as well as boosting the support of finance, technology and capacity building needed by developing countries.

 However, the summary reiterated, verbatim the exact phrasing used at COP26, encouraging countries to “phase down coal”.
 Yet, there has little evidence to suggest progress has been made in this area over the past year.
 The final agreement highlights “low-emission energy”, yet it does not negate the use of natural gas in developing countries, where renewable production cycles and solutions are already present.
 Therefore, although the final agreement did call for “the urgent need for deep, rapid and sustained reductions in global greenhouse gas emissions” it failed to conclusively define the necessary pathway to achieve 1.5°C, nor outline strict policy updates to keep businesses and countries accountable nationally or globally.